OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

    text fields, and also to "fix" the passed string if needed to make it a valid UTF-8 string.
 If "NO" then the value is not truncated nor modified.
 The default is "NO".
+-  **XY_QUANTIZED_PRECISION**\ =float or string.
+(GDAL >= 3.7)
+   Desired precision for X/Y coordinate quantization.
+   This parameter will influence the number of nullified least significant bits in the mantissa of the binary representation of coordinates as IEEE-754 double-precision floating-point numbers.
+   This is only useful if the file is compressed.
+   By default, the value is understood as expressed in the units of the CRS of the layer (for example, for a geographic Earth CRS, "8.9e-9" corresponds to a millimetric precision), unless the 'm', 'cm' or 'mm' suffixes are added to express respectively the value in metre, centimetre or millimetre (will work for a geographic or projected CRS).
+For example, "1 mm" for a millimetric precision.
+-  **Z_QUANTIZED_PRECISION**\ =float or string.
+(GDAL >= 3.7)
+   Desired precision for Z coordinate quantization.
+   This parameter will influence the number of nullified least significant bits in the mantissa of the binary representation of coordinates as IEEE-754 double-precision floating-point numbers.
+   This is only useful if the file is compressed.
+   By default, the value is understood as expressed in the units of the CRS of the layer, unless the 'm', 'cm' or 'mm' suffixes are added to express respectively the value in metre, centimetre or millimetre (will work for a geographic or projected CRS).
+For example, "1 mm" for a millimetric precision.
+-  **M_QUANTIZED_PRECISION**\ =float.
+(GDAL >= 3.7)
+   Desired precision for M coordinate quantization.
+   This parameter will influence the number of nullified least significant bits in the mantissa of the binary representation of coordinates as IEEE-754 double-precision floating-point numbers.
+   This is only useful if the file is compressed.
 -  **IDENTIFIER**\ =string: Identifier of the layer, as put in the contents table.
 -  **DESCRIPTION**\ =string: Description of the layer, as